kMeter Manual: App Usage

 - Stop at a certain drop-off from max power.

 Pre reps: extra reps before the set and the data collections starts.
 These reps are used for acceleration and will be discarded in the workout summary.
 Iso mode means 0 pre-reps, usable if you want to go from a ISO-hold into dynamic action (pinch-release).

-Voice: Mute or choose auditative feedback with rep count, average, peak power or power limits.
+Voice: Mute or choose auditive feedback with rep count, average, peak power, average speed or power limits.
 Power limits allows you to set a range and kMeter will give vocal and graphic feedback if you go outside of this range.